-Terconazole is anprescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of vulvovaginal , which is an Infection of the female vulva and vagina and is a type of candidiasis.
+Terconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of vulvovaginal , which is an infection of the female vulva and vagina and is a type of candidiasis.

 Mucocutaneous candidiasis is a fungal infection that is caused by Candida yeasts and affects the skin and mucous membranes (such as in the mouth or vagina).
 Mucocutaneous candidiasis (also called mucosal candidiasis) is an What is an Opportunistic Infection? fact sheet..
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the

 What should I tell my health care provider before taking terconazole?

 Before taking terconazole, tell your health care provider:

 - If you are allergic to terconazole or any other medicines.